acquia/blt/template/hooks/README.md

     ├── common    - contains hooks that will be executed for _all_ environments.
     ├── dev       - contains hooks that will be executed for _dev_ environment.
     ├── prod      - contains hooks that will be executed for _prod_ environment.
-    ├── samples   - contains example Cloud Hooks.
-    ├── templates - contains templates, which may be cloned and used as a starting point for creating your own custom cloud hook scripts.
     └── test      - contains hooks that will be executed for _test_ environment.

+### Default hooks

+By default, BLT provides a post-code-update and post-code-deploy hook that runs the `deploy:update` target in all environments following a code deployment or update.

-### Documentation
+### Documentation and additional examples

-For detailed information on how to implement these hooks, read the [documentation on Acquia.com](https://docs.acquia.com/cloud/manage/cloud-hooks) or visit the [Cloud Hook repository](https://github.com/acquia/cloud-hooks).
+For detailed information on how to implement these hooks, read the [documentation on Acquia.com](https://docs.acquia.com/cloud/manage/cloud-hooks) and find sample hooks in the [Cloud Hook repository](https://github.com/acquia/cloud-hooks).